 The charm of historic southern homes goes far beyond their aesthetic appeal – and for reasons that are a bit surprising.
-These homes provided residents with comfortable shelter all based on well thought-out, time-tested ventilation.
-Cross breezes, fans, window shade management and upward air movement were the key principles.
+These homes provided residents with comfortable shelter all based on well thought-out, time-tested design feature – Cross Ventilation.
+They rewarding design that encourages internal cross breezes, that can be enhanced with strategic fan placement, window shade management, and upward air movement were the key principles.

-However, modern southern homes are no longer built using the sustainable design of their historic siblings.
+However, nowadays most modern southern homes are no longer built using this sustainable design feature of their historic siblings.
 What happened?
-What is really meant when we talk about the sustainability of older homes
+What is really meant when we talk about the sustainability of older homes?

-For many years, especially before the invention of air conditioning, homes were built specific to their environments.
+For many years, especially before the invention of air conditioning, homes were specifically designed to best take advantage of their environment.
 That practice changed around 50 years ago with improvements to both heating and cooling systems.
-The popularity of air conditioning and heating systems allowed for builders to construct homes without considering the local environment
+The popularity of air conditioning and heating systems allowed for builders to construct homes without considering the local environment.

 In terms of home building, this was the decline of sustainability.
-The shift in building construction has led to homes that are pretty on the eyes but painful to the environment (and your utility bills).
+The shift in building construction has led to homes that are pretty on the eyes and have curb-appeal but are a burden to the environment (and your utility bills).
 The mindset shift put pressure of the sustainability of older homes.
-Suddenly they were out of fashion, all the rage was newly built air conditioned homes.
+Suddenly they were out of fashion, all the rage was newly built central air conditioned homes.